If your property is empty for long periods of time, you will have to pay an additional amount of council tax.

 The empty homes premium charge is 200% for properties that have been empty for 5 years or more.

 The empty homes premium charge is 300% for properties that have been empty for 10 years or more.

 We want to encourage property owners to bring empty homes back into use, to increase housing supply and reduce homelessness.

 If you buy or lease an empty property

 As this premium applies to the property, a change of ownership or tenancy will not affect the premium.

-If, when you bought or leased the property, it had already been empty and unfurnished for two years or more, you will have to pay 200% of the council tax.
+If, when you bought or leased the property, it had already been empty and unfurnished for 2 years or more, you will have to pay 200% of the council tax.

-From 1 April 2020, if the property has been empty for five years or more you will have to pay 300% of the council tax.
+If the property has been empty for 5 years or more, you will have to pay 300% of the council tax.